Annual Inflation in the UK Hits New 40-Year High

 Making strict cuts to daily expenses and reducing frills like eating out, vacations, and clothing buying would all help, but for some homes that are already on the verge of breaking point, harsher decisions may need to be made.
 These could involve more dramatic measures like downsizing to one automobile or even thinking about moving to a smaller home to save on mortgage or rental expenses.

 "The new inflation is worryingly high, but will feel low to consumers as it precedes the significant increase in gasoline costs over the previous month," said Jack Leslie, senior economist at the Resolution Foundation.

 Poorer households are feeling the most pressure to increase their standard of living because their own inflation rate is already double digits, and inflation is also being driven by rising energy and food prices.

-"All eyes will now be on the Bank of England, which is under pressure to do more to stop runaway inflation.
+“Going forward, all eyes will be on the Bank of England, which is under pressure to do more to prevent runaway inflation.”

-Mike Bell at JP Morgan Asset Management says sky-high inflation leaves the Bank of England facing a dilemma.
+Mike Bell of JPMorgan Asset Management says high inflation poses a dilemma for the Bank of England.

-"On the one hand, real wages are already being squeezed by higher prices.
-Increasing borrowing costs further, on top of rising food and energy prices, could feel like rubbing salt in the wound for some households and increasing the risk of a recession.
+“On the other hand, real wages are already being held down by high prices.
+Rising food and energy prices, coupled with further increases in borrowing costs, could salt some households and increase the risk of a recession be.

 However, there is also the risk that without further rate rises a wage price spiral could develop.
 The Bank of England is therefore stuck between a rock and a hard place.
 Nevertheless, we expect them to keep raising rates until there are clear signs that the labour market is weakening.
 For this reason, the chancellor was correct to give needy families priority in his most recent cost-of-living assistance plan by providing additional means-tested flat-rate payments, and he is correct to increase benefits in line with the inflation rate as of this September the next year.